Majkkello/LifeBox/README.md

 # Life Box

 Life Box is a simulation of simple life forms contained in a 2D box.
-The environment is filling with food which provides a necessary nutrition.
+The environment continuously is filling with food which provides necessary nutrition.
 Each life form can die either from starvation or from an old age.
 Animals reproduce and spread their gene pool.

 ## Running the box

-Just run the main function in a Main class (GameController package), type the start command and watch the evolution taking place!
+Just run the main function in the Main class (GameController package), type the start command in a terminal and watch the evolution taking place!

 ## Purpose